-- That Looker was able to talk to the server and validate
+- Whether Looker was able to talk to the server and validate.

-- The names it gets from the server.
-You need to validate that it returns the proper results.
+- The names Looker gets from the server.
+You need to validate that the server returns the proper results.

 - A trace to show how the info was found.
-Use this to troubleshoot if the information is incorrect.
+Use the trace to troubleshoot if the information is incorrect.
 If you need additional information, you can read the raw XML server file.

 - You can run this test any time, even if SAML is partially configured.
 Running a test can be helpful during configuration to see which parameters need configuration.

-- The test uses the settings entered in the SAML Authentication page, even if those settings have not been saved.
-The test will not affect or change any of the settings in that page.
+- The test uses the settings entered on the SAML Authentication page, even if those settings have not been saved.
+The test will not affect or change any of the settings on that page.

 Be sure to verify that all tests are passing before clicking Update Settings.
 Saving incorrect SAML configuration information could lock yourself and others out of Looker.

-Once you are done entering your information, and the tests are all passing, hit Update Settings to save.
+Once you are done entering your information, and the tests are all passing, check I have confirmed the configuration above and want to enable applying it globally and click Update Settings to save.

 User login behavior